Relational databases take extra consideration when you are learning about how databases work.

 The resulting groups of data are organized and are easier for humans to understand.
 For example, a data set containing all the stock transactions for a person can be grouped by the date range in which the transactions occurred, or it can be grouped by the price range of the transactions.
 Such a grouping uses the relational model (a technical term for this is schema).
 Hence, such a database is called a "relational database."
 The software used to do this grouping is called a (RDBMS) relational database management system and the term "relational database" often refers to this type of software.

 A database system is built for applications.
-Technical people program the applications.
-End-users are the ultimate recipients of whatever you are providing as the database designer or modeler.
+Programmers and developers create the applications and end-users are the ultimate recipients of whatever you are providing as the database designer or modeler.

 Basic Database Elements